geoffstevens8/remote-work-pack/README.md

 [![Installs](https://vsmarketplacebadge.apphb.com/installs-short/vsls-contrib.gistfs.svg?style=flat-square&color=8F1BB2&labelColor=5E1BB2)](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.gistfs)
 [![Rating](https://vsmarketplacebadge.apphb.com/rating-short/vsls-contrib.gistfs.svg?style=flat-square&color=8F1BB2&labelColor=5E1BB2)](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.gistfs)

  GistPad helps you manage and share code snippets, notes and interactive samples using GitHub Gists.
 You can open, create, delete, fork, star and clone gists.
-Additionally, you can collaborate with your friends and colleagues by "following" them, so that you can access, browse, and comment on their gists, righ in Visual Studio Code.
+Additionally, you can collaborate with your friends and colleagues by "following" them, so that you can access, browse, and comment on their gists, right in Visual Studio Code.

 **Why it's great for remote work:** Gists make it easy to casually share code, notes, task lists, ideas, and more with your remote team.
 GistPad brings the power of this informal collaboration to Visual Studio Code.
 You can also keep a personal todo list or daily journal to stay focused and productive.